noi-techpark/it.bz.opendatahub.databrowser/README.md

 These instructions will get you a copy of this mono repository and prepare it for development.

-Please take a look at the projects and their corresponding `README.md` files inside this mono repository to see how to do develop, tests and build.
+Please take a look at the projects and their corresponding `README.md` files inside this mono repository to see how to do develop, test and build.

 ### Prerequisites